Tea The Varieties and Benefits.

 Oolong Tea

-Black Tea also takes all five basic steps to create but, is allowed to oxidize completely.
-Also, the steps are followed only once.
+Also takes all five basic steps to create but, is allowed to oxidize completely.
+In addition, the steps are followed only once.
 The tea is completed in a day.
-The liquid of Black tea ranges between dark brown and deep red and offers the strongest flavors. and, in some cases, the greatest acidity.
+The liquid of Black tea ranges between dark brown and deep red and offers the strongest flavors.
+And, in some cases, the greatest acidity.
 Also used most often for iced tea.
 Black teas, particularly those from India and Sri Lanka, are often drunk with milk and sugar.

 Green tea

-Green Tea: plucked, withered, and rolled; but not oxidized; while rolling the tea leaves; heat is applied to prevent oxidation; This is done by steaming or tossing in a hot dry wok.
+Plucked, withered, and rolled; but not oxidized; while rolling the tea leaves; heat is applied to prevent oxidation; This is done by steaming or tossing in a hot dry wok.
 Because of this, the high heat stops the enzymes from turning the leaves brown.
 During this process, the leaves create many different shapes; each different in taste.
-The liquid of green tea is usually a green or yellow color, furthermore, with flavors depending on the preparation; pan-fried, teas- ranging from grassy to toasty; and fresh steamed green teas-mild, vegetable-like.
+The liquid of green tea is usually a green or yellow color, furthermore, with flavors depending on the preparation; pan-fried, teas-ranging from grassy to toasty; and fresh steamed green teas-mild, vegetable-like.

-Pu Erh Tea: This is processed like green tea, but before the leaf is dried, it’s aged either as loose-leaf tea or pressed into dense cakes and decorative shapes. a completely different art.
+This is processed like green tea, but before the leaf is dried, it’s aged either as loose-leaf tea or pressed into dense cakes and decorative shapes.
+A completely different art.
 Pu-erh tea is fermented [No not the type that makes alcohol] Depending on the type of Pu-erh tea being made, either dark “Ripe” or green ‘Raw” to age, the process will take between months to years.
 The older Pu-erh teas are considered ‘living teas.”
 Just like wine!
-Pu-erh teas are valued for their earthy, woodsy, or musty aroma and rich smooth taste.
+Pu-erh teas are valued for their earthy, woodsy, or musty aroma and rich smooth paste.

 Some Of The Health Benefits Of Tea.